 Using the Keltner Channels indicator to work in the channel

 Another option for using the indicator is to work inward to return to the central moving average, that is, from the canal boundaries.
 This type of trade appeared later than the appearance of trading on the trend and initially the Keltner channel was created as a trend indicator.
 Nevertheless, this fact does not prevent its use in the “return to the average” strategies.
-As a rule, in order to further confirm the signals, oscillator readings, mainly CCI, RSI and WPR, are used in this case.
+As a rule, to further confirm the signals, oscillator readings, mainly CCI, RSI and WPR, are used in this case.
 Slightly less often Stochastic Oscillator is used.

 By and large, algorithms for calculating oscillators are similar, and the main differences arise in the degree of smoothness, sensitivity to price changes and the rate of change in indications.
 Therefore, it remains a matter of personal preferences, which one of the oscillators to use.
 At some points more signals appear, at some – less, some are more accurate, others are less.
 The optimal oscillator on one pair of a certain timeframe can be, for example, WPR, on the other – RSI.